 The 1945 Domaine Romanee-Conti (DRC) is considered one of the finest quality wines globally.
-It is characterized by a profound & vivid scarlet robe and a suavity of outstanding elegance.
+A profound & vivid scarlet robe and a suavity of outstanding elegance characterize it.
 Moreover, it is one of the most expensive brands of Burgundy with excellent fragrance – a nice blend of violet and cherry perfume.

 Despite diminishing harvests due to vine vigor, Romanée-Conti was among the last few Burgundy vineyards to be restructured with grafted vines during the Phylloxera Pandemic.
 Before the pandemic, the last vintage wines were produced in 1945, during which the yield was only 1/10th of today’s production capacity – or approximately 2.5 hectoliters/acre.
 Consequently, only 600 wine bottles were produced due to the yield.